ehowey/gatsby-theme-catalyst/themes/gatsby-theme-catalyst-header-side/README.md

-# Gatsby Theme Catalyst Header Basic
+# Gatsby Theme Catalyst Header Side

-Sibling theme for `gatsby-theme-catalyst-core` which adds a basic site header using latent component shadowing.
-Branding on the left, navigation on the right.
-Theme options are set set via `gatsby-theme-catalyst-core`, for example setting `displaySiteTitle: false` will only show the logo for branding.
+Sibling theme for `gatsby-theme-catalyst-core` which adds a sidebar header using latent component shadowing.
+Theme options are set set via `gatsby-theme-catalyst-core`, for example setting `isHeaderSideLeft: false` will switch the sidebar to the right hand side.

 **Additional Documentation**